HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/search_mvp.md

 - Search the list of opportunities with open ended key words
 - Filter the search results by *at least* one structured field (e.g. award date, opportunity type, etc.)
-- Sort the search results based on the value of *at least*
+- Sort the search results based on the value of *at least* one structured field (e.g. award date, title, etc.)

 Through the design and development of this API endpoint, the team should answer the following questions and record the decisions in one or more ADRs: